HRDC-Bozeman/Data-Coordinator-Docs/Instructions/HousingDataEntryInstructions.md

 ---
 ---

 ## Brand New Clients
+[\[Back to Top\]](#table-of-contents)

+The intake process for brand new clients has a few basic components.

+- Collect Demographic information about the family/household
+  - This includes names, DOBs, address history, race/ethnicity, etc.
+- Begin their program enrollment with HRDC (Universal Intake) and with the housing programs (Home to Stay)
+- Collect required intake data
+  - This includes information on housing, employment, health insurance, etc.

+The step-by-step below covers all the steps in detail
+### Step-by-Step
 To create a new client in CaseWorthy click the "Intake: Brand New Clients" button on the left navigation bar.
 This will start a new workflow, which is a series of "forms" that gather the required information about the client and their interactions with HRDC.
+Each of the list items below represents an individual form.

 1. First, information about the head of household is collected on the <a href="Forms/1000000004.md" target="_blank">Client Demographics</a> form.
 This form contains fields for personal information, like their name, age and gender, as well as some contact and address information.
 Once all the required fields are complete, click "Save" at the bottom of the form to commit the changes, or "Cancel" if you decide not to.
 Clicking "Cancel" will end the workflow.
+  - NOTE: If the client has no address you need to "Make Verify Address not Mandatory".
+Otherwise their address will be recorded as the Warming Center, which is not accurate.
 1. After saving the client demographics, you will be prompted to update the client <a href="Forms/1000000134.md" target="_blank">Address History</a>.
 For brand new clients this is usually limited to adding a mailing address.
 You only have to enter a mailing address if it is different from their physical address.
 1. The next form lets you <a href="Forms/1000000131.md" target="_blank">Add Family Members</a>.
 The "+ Add Row" button creates a new set of fields for the personal information of a family member.
 Each new set of fields also come with its own duplicate check stored procedure, like the one on the first <a href="Forms/1000000004.md" target="_blank">Client Demographics</a> form.
 1. The <a href="Forms/1000000246.md" target="_blank">Universal Intake Enrollment</a> creates an enrollment for the family we just created.
 The only field you need to fill is "Program Entry Date".
 "Intake Completed By" will default to the user entering the data, but it can be changed if somebody is doing data entry on behalf of somebody else.